lairdshaw/MyBBAuth/README.md

 ## Installation and configuration

 Upload the root directory of this plugin as the `MyBBAuth` directory in your MediaWiki's `extensions` directory.
-Then, in your MediaWiki's `LocalSettings.php` file, add these two lines:
+Then, in your MediaWiki's `LocalSettings.php` file, add these three lines (making sure the variable assignment of the third isn't overwritten later in the file):

 ```
 wfLoadExtension('MyBBAuth');
 $wgMyBBAuthForumPath = '/home/youusername/public_html/mybb/';
+$wgGroupPermissions['*']['autocreateaccount'] = true;
 ```

 where you should customise the value of `$wgMyBBAuthForumPath` to the fully qualified path to your MyBB forum's root directory on the shared filesystem.
 This allows the plugin to access your MyBB configuration file, and thereby connect to its database.